-Abstract - Current work of facial action unit (AU) recognition typically requires fully AU-annotated facial images.
-Compared with relatively easy facial expression labeling, AU annotation is a time consuming, expensive, and error prone process.
+Abstract - Current research on facial action unit (AU) recognition typically requires fully AU-annotated facial images.
+Compared to facial expression labeling, AU annotation is a time-consuming, expensive, and error-prone process.
 Inspired by dual learning, we propose a novel weakly supervised dual learning mechanism to train facial action unit classifiers from expression-annotated images.
-Specifically, we consider two dual tasks: AU recognition from facial images and face synthesis given AUs.
-The former is the main task, and the latter is the auxiliary task.
-For AU recognition, we enforce the recognized AUs satisfied the expression-dependent and expression-independent AU dependencies, i.e. the domain knowledge about expressions and AUs.
-For face synthesis given AUs, we minimize the difference between the synthetic face and the ground truth face which has the same recognized AUs as given AUs.
-Through optimize two dual tasks simultaneously, we successfully leverage their intrinsic connections as well as domain knowledge about expressions and AUs to facilitate the learning process of AU classifiers from expression-annotated image.
+Specifically, we consider AU recognition from facial images as the main task, and face synthesis given AUs as the auxiliary task.
+For AU recognition, we enforce satisfaction between the expression-dependent and expression-independent AU dependencies, i.e., the domain knowledge about expressions and AUs.
+For face synthesis given AUs, we minimize the difference between the synthetic face and the ground truth face, which has identical recognized and given AUs.
+By optimizing the dual tasks simultaneously, we successfully leverage their intrinsic connections as well as domain knowledge about expressions and AUs to facilitate the learning of AU classifiers from expression-annotated image.
 Furthermore, we extend the proposed weakly supervised dual learning mechanism to semi-supervised dual learning scenarios with partially AU-annotated images.
-Experimental results on three benchmark databases demonstrate the effectiveness of the proposed approach in both AU recognition from facial images and face synthesis given AUs.
+Experimental results on three benchmark databases demonstrate the effectiveness of the proposed approach for both tasks.

 INTRODUCTION

-Facial behavior is one of the most important channels for emotional communication between human.
-Both facial expression categories and facial action units (AU) are adopted to describe facial behavior.
-Therefore, more and more works focus on automatic facial expression recognition [1]–[5], facial action unit recognition [6]–[10], simultaneous facial expression and action unit recognition [11], or facial expression and action unit intensity estimation [12], [13] in recent years.
-Unlike facial expression categories, whose numbers and definitions have not been reached an agreement by researchers, the number and the definitions of AUs are clearly described in facial action coding system (FACS) developed by Ekman and Friesen [14].
-Furthermore, any facial expression can be decomposed by the combinations of several AUs, like a smile can be identified as the upward movement of the lip corners, which corresponds to AU12 [15].
+Facial behavior is one of the most important channels for emotional communication between humans.
+Both facial expression categories and facial action units (AUs) are adopted by researchers to describe facial behavior.
+Recent research focuses on automatic facial expression recognition [1]–[5], facial action unit recognition [6]–[10], simultaneous facial expression and action unit recognition [11], or facial expression and action unit intensity estimation [12], [13].
+Facial expression categories have not been clearly defined by researchers, but the number and definitions of AUs are clearly described in the facial action coding system (FACS) developed by Ekman and Friesen [14].
+Furthermore, any facial expression can be decomposed into combinations of AUs.
+For example, a smile can be identified as the upward movement of the lip corners, which corresponds to AU12 [15].
 Therefore, we focus on AU recognition in this paper.